Posted March 13, 2023

 IRS Eligibility Requirements

-Below is an overview of the requirements for the S Corp election.
+Below is an overview of the requirements for the S Corporation election.
 You can find more detailed information about the IRS’s criteria on its website.

 A corporation or entity eligible to be treated as a corporation must: